schneik80/Syil_X7_Commissioning/machine_connections.md

 480V | 300 ft | 4 AWG | 2 AWG

 Cable lengths will vary depending on the distance from your machine to the power source/wall disconnect.
-You will need aproxamately 4 to 6 feet to run from the transformer to machine electronics enclosure.
+You will need approximately 4 to 6 feet to run from the transformer to machine electronics enclosure.

 #### 380v Transformer